CKristensen/ask-cli/README.md

 Once you have your API key, you can add it to the GPT-CLI configuration file (.askgtprc).
 !!!MAKE SURE TO KEEP IT PRIVATE!!!
 ## Installation
-your can run install.sh or installzsh.sh to install it. to uninstall simply remove the lines added in .basrc/.zshrc.
+your can run `zsh installzsh.sh` to install it. you need zsh.
+To run on other systems .... ask chat gpt.
+to uninstall simply remove the lines added in .basrc/.zshrc.

 ## Usage